cvs-health/testilo/README.md

 - `standard`: When Testaro performs a job, every tool produces its own report.
 Testaro can convert the test results of each tool report to standard results.
 The `standard` property specifies how to handle standardization.
 If `also`, Testaro will include in its reports both the original results of the tests of tools and the Testaro-standardized results.
 If `only`, reports will include only the standardized test results.
 If `no`, reports will include only the original results, without standardization.
 - `observe`: Testaro jobs can allow granular observation.
 If `true`, the job will do so.
 If `false`, Testaro will not report job progress, but will send a report to the server only when the report is completed.
 It is generally user-friendly to allow granular observation, and for user applications to implement it, if they make users wait while jobs are assigned and performed, since that process typically takes a few minutes.
 - `timeLimit`: This specifies the maximum duration, in seconds, of a job.
 Testaro will abort jobs that are not completed within that time.
 - `device`: This specifies the ID of a device and properties that each new browser tab (technically called a browser _context_) will have that correspond to that device.
-The permitted devices are those (about 125 in number) recognized by Playwright.
+The permitted devices are those (about 125 in number) [recognized by Playwright](https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json), as well as `'default'`.
 - `browserID`: This specifies the default browser type (`'chromium'`, `'firefox'`, or `'webkit'`) of the job.
 - `creationTimeStamp` and `executionTimeStamp`: These properties will have values assigned to them when jobs are created from the script.
 - `sendReportTo`: This is a URL that Testaro is to send its job reports to, or `''` if the jobs will not be network jobs.